-Zoning permits shall not be required before the issuance of a building permit by the Construction Official in the case of reroofing, re-siding, window changes, fireplaces, wood/coal stoves or interior renovation of a single-family dwelling, provided that there is no increase of living area or cubic content of the structure and only one subcode under the Uniform Construction Code is involved.
-If a change of the structure or use would result from the issuance of the building permit, a zoning permit shall be required prior to the issuance of the building permit.
+Zoning permits shall not be required before the issuance of a building permit by the construction official in the case of reroofing, residing, window changes, fireplaces, wood/coal stoves or interior renovations of a residential dwelling where the footprint of said dwelling is not being altered and there is no increase in the living area or cubic content of the structure.
+If a change of the structure or use would result in an issuance of a building permit, a zoning permit would be required prior to the issuance of the building permit.

 Prior to the issuance of the certificate of occupancy by the Construction Official, a final review of the zoning requirements shall be made by the Zoning Officer.